 Polsky Building- Suite 284

-Office of Research Administration (ORA) Website Makeover In Progress!
-Update: April 15, 2014
+Office of Research Administration (ORA) Website Makeover!
+Update: August 2014

-The ORA's url is now www.uakron.edu/research/ora.
-We're excited about the changes and new content.
+If you haven't yet updated your bookmarks, make sure to add the ORA's new url, www.uakron.edu/research/ora.
 ORA's homepage includes a live calendar and new dates are being added daily, including "Research for Lunch" sessions as they are scheduled.
-On the Staff page, you'll also find a new, printable, ORA Staff Directory.
+On the Staff page, you'll also find an up-to-date, printable, ORA Staff Directory.
+We're excited about the big changes and new content going live for Fall 2014.

 If you have suggestions, questions, or can't find something you need, email firstname.lastname@example.org.